 Altitude Extremes Research

 Many people sojourn to high altitude for recreation and work.
 For example, 100 000 trekkers visit Nepal alone each year, and many more visit the mountainous regions of Europe, Africa, the Americas, Australasia and Asia for outdoor activities.
 Drs Macdonald, Moore and Oliver have completed a numerous investigations examining the effect altitude on human health and performance.
-Dr Moore’s research has sought to understand the physiology of high-altitude dwelling populations in the Peruvian Andes and in the Ethiopian Highlands.
-Additionally, Drs Macdonald and Oliver research in the Himalayas and Alps has shown the benefits of carbohydrate sports drinks to those travelling to high-altitude and that immune function is suppressed.
+Dr Moore’s research has sought to understand the physiology of high-altitude dwelling populations in the Nepalese Himalaya, Peruvian Andes and Ethiopian Highlands.
+Additionally, Drs Macdonald and Oliver research in the Himalayas and Alps has shown the practical benefits of fitness and diet to those travelling to high-altitude.

 Selected Publications (click on titles below to read the study summary):